NivedhaJM/Digital_Nuture_4.0_JavaFSE/Week_02 JUnit, Mockito and SL4J/JUnit_Basic Testing/Exercise-3/README.md

 ## 🧾 Author

-This example is part of a Java unit testing tutorial focused on mastering JUnit fundamentals using common assertions..
+This example is part of a Java unit testing tutorial focused on mastering JUnit fundamentals using common assertions.